 - Principal: name of person previously wanting assistance with business or legal matters

 - Effective Date: when the Revocation begins, usually immediately

 - Signatures: the Principal and Notary must sign the form

-3. You Might Need to Revoke a Power of Attorney If…
+2. Reasons to Revoke a Power of Attorney

 There are many reasons why you may need to cancel or withdraw power given to a previous Agent.
 You may need to revoke a POA if you:

 - Become divorced or widowed

 - Return from being deployed overseas as military personnel